Composite empirical likelihood for multisample clustered data: Simulation

-For both models, the parameter values are chosen so that the means and quantiles are equal in the first two populations and lower in the third and fourth populations.
-This choice allows us to determine the type I errors based on the first two populations and compute the powers when comparing the first and third or fourth populations.
-The population means and other characteristics are in good agreement with the populations employed in Verrill (2015) or the real data sets.
+Under both models, the parameter values are chosen so that the means and quantiles are equal in the first two populations and lower in the third and fourth populations.
+This allows us to determine the type I errors based on the first two populations and to compute the powers when comparing the first and third or fourth populations.
+The population means and other characteristics are in good agreement with the populations employed by \cite{verrill2015simulation} and the real data sets.